prsdx/scroll2ship/README.md

 ## 📞 Support
 ## 🙏 Acknowledgments
 ---
-Built with ❤️ by the Heymun, Mithul, Shubham
+Built with ❤️ by @PareekHeymun, @mithulcrafts, @prsdx